I have been running Facebook Developer Circle Delhi, NCR for the past 2.5 years.

 12. Leaders cultivate more leaders with them

 Instead of creating followers, leaders tend to create more leaders.
 An early realisation was that I could not lead the community alone and nor was I willing to have one or two more leads alongside.
 That did not seem to be a scalable solution.
-Therefore, instead I decided to form a team of intrinsically motivated people who would help me in the journey.
+Therefore, instead, I decided to form a team of intrinsically motivated people who would help me in the journey.
 Having a group of like-minded individuals around was helpful to keep me motivated as well as get better insights into what can be done better.

-We ended up having two groups; one was the core team which were people who were continually helping with organizing events.
+We ended up having two groups; one was the core team which was people who were continually helping with organizing events.
 Apart from the core team, we started creating another group of people called the community influencers.
 These influencers were people who were active in the group or had been attending meetups.
 We moved these people to a separate group to get feedback from them, learn about what we can do better and also to get more ideas about things we had not thought of.
 In return, we gave them access to exclusive events, invited them as speakers for events with limited access, provided them with some personalized swag, and they got early access to some information than the other group members.

 Forming a group of leaders is one thing, but letting them experiment freely is also important.
 Whenever someone suggested an idea, we helped them create an experiment.
 Allowing people to test their hypothesis was a better way of doing things instead of dictating what would happen.